Gareth Bale: 2020–2022: Loan to Tottenham Hotspur and departure

-Los Angeles and retirement
+Los Angeles FC and retirement

-On 27 June 2022, Major League Soccer team Los Angeles announced that they had signed Bale to a 12-month contract using Targeted Allocation Money.
+On 27 June 2022, Major League Soccer team Los Angeles FC announced that they had signed Bale to a 12-month contract using Targeted Allocation Money.
 He made his debut on 17 July as a 72nd-minute substitute in a 2–1 win at Nashville SC.
 In his next appearance, on 23 July, he came on as a 65th-minute substitute against Sporting Kansas City, scoring his first goal for the club in a 2–0 victory.
 Bale made 12 total appearances in the regular season for LAFC, starting two matches, but he remained mostly unused as the club won the Supporters' Shield.
-He made his only playoff appearance in the championship match as a substitute, where his header in the 128th minute tied the match at 3–3 and sent it to a penalty shootout.
-His goal was the latest goal in MLS history.
+He made his only playoff appearance in the championship match as a substitute in what would be his final game of club football, where his header in the 128th minute tied the match at 3–3 and sent it to a penalty shootout, becoming the latest goal in MLS history.
 LAFC won the shootout and their first MLS Cup title.

 On 9 January 2023, following the 2022 FIFA World Cup, Bale announced his retirement from professional football.
+In December 2025, Bale revealed that his father falling ill was what influenced him to retire, stating "My dad got ill and that played a massive role in my decision...People don't know what anyone's going through at home but I soon realised there's more to life than just football".